kieraliz/cse15l-lab-reports/lab-report-4-week-8.md

 On this implementation, the test failed because the expected output was not the same as the output that was returned.
 This was the JUnit output: <br>
 ![Capture](https://user-images.githubusercontent.com/103288140/169716989-3a053969-59b2-42e7-8720-d4cf40ad0983.PNG)

+## Editing Snippet 1: All cases with Backticks

+You can make the program account for all cases with backticks by having if statements to check the backticks are inside the brackets or parentheses, as shown below:

+identifying everything inside the backticks.
+If the backticks contain

+if statement:

+check the content inside the backticks: if there is a backtick containing [ and no [ before the backticks --> bad similiar for the other bracket ] otherwise, you can extract the link in the parentheses

+containing only one backtick, bad

+`[`]
+[`]`
+[`[`]
+[`]`]

+## Editting Snippet 2: All cases with Nest Parentheses, Brackets, and Escaped Brackets

+## Editting Snippet 3: All cases with Newlines in Brackets and Parenthesis